bbauska/JS-svg/README.md

 -&gt; 4 8 12 16 20
 </pre>

-The forEach() loop can be a nice succinct way of iterating over an array if the main purpose of the loop is to perform some action specifically for each array item.
+<p>The forEach() loop can be a nice succinct way of iterating over an array if the main
+purpose of the loop is to perform some action specifically for each array item.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-8b">2.8b Objects</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Objects are another data structure JavaScript offers, and like functions, they are a foundational feature of the language.
+<p>Objects are another data structure JavaScript offers, and like functions, they are a
+foundational feature of the language.
 Take a peek under the hood and you'll find objects everywhere.
-Functions are, in fact, special kinds of objects.
+Functions are, in fact, special kinds of objects.</p>

-Like arrays, objects can contain multiple values.
-The primary difference is that objects label their values with names, whereas arrays label their values with numbers (i.e., the index of each item).
-An object takes the following format:
+<p>Like arrays, objects can contain multiple values.
+The primary difference is that
+objects label their values with names, whereas arrays label their values with numbers (i.e., the index of each item).
+An object takes the following format:</p>

 <pre>
 const objectName = {